 git checkout develop git push origin develop

-Now you have a repository containing master and develop branches copied from your local machine.
+Now you have a repository containing main and develop branches copied from your local machine.
 This is required only when you first start a project from scratch; otherwise, you could work with one of the following branches.

 The feature branch splits from the develop branch and merges back to the develop branch after a feature is complete.
 The conventional naming of this branch starts with feature/*.
 This branch is mostly created and used by developers collaborating with teams.
 The purpose of the feature branch is to develop small modules of a feature in a project.